PHOTOS: What do you think about this record, $60 million listing in Texas? - NewsBreak

 PHOTOS: What do you think about this record, $60 million listing in Texas?

 HOUSTON (KXAN) — A record, $60 million listing on nine acres was put on the market in Houston on May 24.
-The listing for The Lodge in Hunters Creek was made by Icon Global.

-The listing said the 22,000-square-foot mansion took six years to build and was completed in 2005.Austin paradise lands on 2022 ‘Best Bars in America’ list

-The home is “European Chateau-inspired” and “built for privacy, security and to withstand next centuries,” the release said.
+The listing...cw33.com

+HOUSTON (KXAN) — A record, $60 million listing on nine acres was put on the market in Houston on May 24.
+The listing...cw33.com

 Comments / 0